MazenA14/unilink/README.md

 + Add all days on the schedule screen
 + Add default screen choice in settings (Preferences Section)
 + Remove Pay button or make it redirect to the guc website and check the already implemented redirection
++ Move semester gpa to the top
++ Use saved username and password to log in automatically

 - Clear Course grades cache on pull to refresh and not be visibile while refreshing
-- Use saved username and password to log in automatically
 - ReApply All cache timings
 - Clear all cache on logout
-- Move semester gpa to the top
 - Apply smart caching, fetch grades & attendance on loading dashboard
 - Put course name in the schedule (Match it from grades or attendance)